AI Assistant Help

 2. Configure your third-party provider.

-3. In the Local models section, specify the models that you want to use for core, lightweight, and code completion features.
+3. In the Models Assignment section, specify the models that you want to use for core, lightweight, and code completion features.
+Also, define the model context window size if needed.

 Local models setup

-• Core features – this model will be used for in-editor code generation, commit message generation, chat responses, and other core features.
+• Core features – this model will be used for in-editor code generation, commit message generation, as a default model in chat, and other core features.

-• Instant helpers – this model will be used for lightweight features, such as name suggestion.
+• Instant helpers – this model will be used for lightweight features, such as chat context collection, chat title generation, and name suggestions.

-• Completion model – this model will be used for inline code completion.
+• Completion model – this model will be used for the inline code completion feature in the editor.
+Works only with Fill-in-the-Middle (FIM) models.

 4. Click Apply to save changes.